 Chairman Smith’s views on issues important to Native American’s include:

-“We [La Jolla, Pala, Pauma, Rincon and the San Pasqual Bands of Mission Indians] have come together as one body to be a political advocate for the tribes – to fight for our water rights, address tribes’ water needs, and help tribes develop and use their water in the right way.
+“We [La Jolla, Pala, Pauma, Rincon and the San Pasqual Bands of Mission Indians] have come together as one body to be a political advocate for the tribes – to fight for our water rights, address tribes’ water needs, and help tribes develop and use their water appropriately.
 As we seek our fair share of water allocation, we must consider what continued opportunities are available to us as owners of this valuable resource.”

 "The future of health care for Native Indians is intertwined with policy decisions at the federal level and changes in mainstream health care management.
 We must continue to provide a full range of health services to tribal members.”